When Content Maker Becomes Content Manager

 This must be said: A company’s chief content creator is not (necessarily) who should be the company’s content marketing manager.

-Sure, there are those many job descriptions asking for a “content marketing manager” when what the company actually wants is a prolific producer of content—someone who can write, format the post in a content management system, and distribute it on social media.
+Sure, there are those many job descriptions asking for a “ manager” when what the company actually wants is a prolific producer of —someone who can write, format the post in a content management system, and distribute it on social media.

 But what I’m talking about here is when your content maker, the key producer, moves into more of a manager role.
 This can be a crippling scenario for the creator.